BalaChandraAkula/BillingMangementSystem/README.md

 ## About the project :

 ### - This system was made in Java.
-### - Worked on a System to Store Buyers Details ans Product Details
+### - Worked on a System to Store Buyers Details and Product Details
 ### - We can Add, Update and Delete Buyer and Product Details.
 Also calculates the amount to be paid.
 ### - Made the application using java swing and awt.